 What Is Saliva And Why Is It Important?

-- You might equate mucin to the buildup of mucus that happens when you get a cold, but the mucin found in saliva aids in digestion.
+- You might equate mucin to the build-up of mucus that happens when you get a cold, but the mucin found in saliva aids in digestion.
 This specific protein helps you eat and swallow safely by keeping the mouth lubricated, as the paper in The New Zealand Dental Journal notes.

-- Washing away food debris
+- Saliva washes away food and debris from teeth and gums.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.